LaravelLegends/eloquent-filter/Readme.md

 ## ends_with

 Search a value according to end content of string.
-Sounds like a `LIKE` with `%$value` value.
+Is similar to a `LIKE` with `%$value` value.

 ----